lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 To demonstrate vertical transmission of microbes besides _N. azollae_, it would be more fitting to sequence multiple generations of plants and the reproductive organs of those generations.
 However, we argue that rather indirectly, we have sequenced multiple generations of the same population of plants.
 _A. filiculoides_ sequenced by @Li2018 was taken from a Ditch near the Galgenwaard footbal station in Utrecht, the Netherlands in 2012 (@Brouwer2014).
-Several years later, in 2015 we went to the same ditch to sequence _A. filiculoides_ for @Dijkhuizen2018.
+Several years later, in 2015 we went to the same ditch to sequence _A. filiculoides_ for Chapter \ref{foul play} [@Dijkhuizen2018].
-The _Azolla_ population in this ditch doesn't survive the winter, and hence we reason the microbes found in the data sequenced by @Dijkhuizen2018 has survived 3 generations, either through direct vertical transfer via the ferns megaspores, or via reinnoculation from the surrounding environment.
+The _Azolla_ population in this ditch doesn't survive the winter, and hence we reason the microbes found in the data sequenced by Chapter \ref{foul play} [@Dijkhuizen2018] has survived 3 generations, either through direct vertical transfer via the ferns megaspores, or via reinnoculation from the surrounding environment.
 Secondly, the presence of the same species of microbes in the thoroughly sterilised _A. filiculoides_ minus-cyano provides further indication that these microbes are endophytic and in that way survived the sterilisation process.

 _Azolla_ ferns systematically harbour microbes of 6 taxonomical orders.
 The Nostocales order encompasses only the main symbiont _N. azollae_ and was highly abundant in all species, contradicting theories that other cyanobacterial strains may inhibit _Azolla_ ferns at lower abundances [@Papaefthimiou2008].
-The two most prominent orders Burkholderiales and Rhizobiales were already identified in @Dijkhuizen2018 but their genomes acros the entire _Azolla_ genus were not published before, nor was it clear that multiple Rhizobiales and Burkholderiales genomes are systematically associated with single species of the _Azolla_ genus.
+The two most prominent orders Burkholderiales and Rhizobiales were already identified in Chapter \ref{foul play} [@Dijkhuizen2018] but their genomes acros the entire _Azolla_ genus were not published before, nor was it clear that multiple Rhizobiales and Burkholderiales genomes are systematically associated with single species of the _Azolla_ genus.
 The remaining three orders, Caulobacterales, Nevskiales and Sphingomonadales, were hinted at before, but not substantiated by systematic evidence before, nor where genome sequences available.
 `do any of the published microbes fit in these orders?` The new availibility of all MAG sequences allows to study the bacteria of the _Azolla_ genus through the perspective of comparative genomics.